AndresRobert/Phasil-Framework/README.md

     echo Route::Read(METHOD, REQUEST, BODY);
     ````
 * Which DB options do I have?
-    * Insert, Select, Update, Delete & ComplexSelect (custom queries) are out of the box, but you are also encouraged to add more at /core/Database.php
+    * Insert, Select, Update, Delete & ComplexSelect (custom queries) are out of the box, but you are also encouraged to add more at api/kits/Database.php
 * Is there a Dashboard to control global variables and configuration?
-    * Of course! check /api/config/Core.php out!
+    * Of course! check "/api/config/Core.php" out!
 * Do we have a toolbox, or something?
-    * Sure we do! they are called Kits (/api/kits/) and there are some already (and more will be added): Session, Cookie, File, Text, etc., check them all out!.
+    * Sure we do! they are called Kits (/api/kits/) and there are some in there already (and more will be added): Session, Cookie, File, Text, etc., check them all out!.

+## Troubleshooting
+Check the status of your configuration calling "/api/status"

 ## Developed by
 ACODE Design & Development 2020 @AndresRobert